Tsaulogy/mlw16-geo-wkshp-tutorial/README.md

 ###3.
 Check to make sure the setup has run correctly
 Open your browser and go to [http://localhost:8001/](http://localhost:8001/).
-Check the Admin Interface to see if new databases, forests, and an appserver has been setup

-_If your setup is successful, you should see:_
+Check the Admin Interface to see if new databases, forests, and an appserver has been setup.
+If your setup is successful, you should see:

 * _mlw16-geo-wkshp_ - listed as one of the databases
 * _mlw16-geo-wkshp-1_ - listed as one of the forests
 * _mlw16-geo-wkshp-appserver : 8888 [HTTP]_ - listed as one of the application servers